openoms/lightning-node-management/README.md

 - a channel to a well connected node or a direct channel from the paying peer to make sure there is a possible payment route.

  ## Peer Connections
-- Too open a channel to any node the peer connection needs to be established first.
+- To open a channel to any node the peer connection needs to be established first.
 - The publicly accessible nodes can be connected to automatically.
 - If a node is not publicly accessible the peer connection needs to be initiated manually even if the other peer would want to open a channel

+## Channel size and choosing a peer:

+- There is no hard number, but in general it is recommended to avoid opening channels  below 200K-500K sats.
+- https://1ml.com/statistics shows the average channel size on the network:
+0.028 BTC = 2 800 000 satoshis on 2019 May 28.
+- The max amount of the available payment made or routed is determined by the highest liquidity of a single channel (not additive between channels).
+- One big channel to a well connected and stable node is more useful than many small ones.
+Choose a node you know or one from the list: https://1ml.com/node?order=nodeconnectednodecount
+- it is beneficial to connect to nodes where the operator can be contacted in case of a problem.
+- a too small channel will result in being unable to close when fees are high.
+This will leave the channel vulnerable in a case, when the counterparty would try to close with a previous state of the channel (the funds in the channel can be cheated out).

 ## Tor nodes
 Tor is an anonymizing network designed to hide the participant`s IP adress.
 Somewhat similar to using a VPN with multiple hops.
 Learn more at: https://en.wikipedia.org/wiki/Tor_(anonymity_network)